I AM Noticed Core Content

 Have fun with this and encourage creativity!

-It may also be helpful for the teacher or Peer Model to read the papers out loud to ensure that only positive ideas get shared :)
+It may also be helpful for the teacher or Peer Model to read the papers out loud to ensure that only positive ideas get shared :) And as a bonus create a ripple challenge and have the students take action!

 Lesson 6.3: You Matter Worksheet